s-20/unnamed/MetaTraits.md

 ## Dilettante

 You've picked up a lot of small, oddly specific skills and abilities over the course of your life.
-Once per scene, you can [Burn](Burn.md) Dilettante to gain dice equal to it's rank.
+You can [Burn](Burn.md) Dilettante to gain dice equal to it's rank.
 Sometime in the past, you read about or experienced something similar, and can bring your knowledge to bear.

+You must pull a [Trait](Traits.md) to use Dilettante in a check.
+You cannot pull a [Skill](Skills.md)  however - the Dilettante Trait takes the place of the Skill Characteristic in the check.
+If you wish, however, you can Burn an additional Trait or Aspect for the check.

-Unlike other Traits, Dilettante doesn't recover from Burn after a scene.
-Instead, it recovers after a Story Arc - the GM lets you know when you get it back, but basically, the Trait recovers once you've completed a major story point.
+Dilettante can't be chosen to recover between scenes; it recovers after a Story Arc.
+The GM lets you know when you get it back, but basically, the Trait recovers completely once you've completed a major story point.

 Have fun describing how you came across such a specific ability, but the planets will never align this way again, and you can't use this Trait twice for the same thing.
-Something, however small, is different next time, and makes your knowledge on the topic useless - unless, of course, you burn the trait again!.
+Something, however small, is different next time, and makes your knowledge on the topic useless - unless, of course, you burn the trait again!